 The term used to introduce this index is “FUD”, which is the head of words such as Fear, Uncertainty, and Doubt in the financial markets and expresses these human feelings.

 By accessing this index, financial market analysts can study market sentiments in different time periods such as daily, weekly, or monthly, and draw different conclusions from the behavior of this index.

 Review the History:

 For the first time, the CNNMoney financial tools development group developed this index for the stock market.
 This was the first time that a new financial market analysis index quickly gained popularity among analysts, and the reason for this was to fill a need that CNNMoney Group was able to identify and develop a suitable tool for.

-After the increase in popularity of the fear and greed index and seeing the allocation of a part of most analyzes in financial markets, this index was developed by developers for other financial markets such as cryptocurrency and in these markets, it was also able to gain high popularity among analysts and investors.
+After the increase in popularity of the fear and greed index and seeing the allocation of a part of most analyses in financial markets, this index was developed by developers for other financial markets such as cryptocurrency, and in these markets, it was also able to gain high popularity among analysts and investors.

 Any index that is used to analyze the price of tradable financial instruments and the possible direction of its movement has qualitative values, and whenever the index shows one of those values, the result of the analysis can be different.